jefreybulla/reservation-app/apps/reservation-api/src/app/routes/docs.md

 ### Query Parameters
 - `reservationDateTime` (string, required): The desired reservation date and time in ISO 8601 format.
-- `diet` (array of strings, optional): A list of dietary endorsements required by the restaurant.
+- `diet` (array of strings, optional): A list of dietary restrictions.
 - `partySize` (number, required): The number of people in the party.

 ### Description